solar3s/goregen/README.md

 goregen
 -------

-If you have proper driver, unzip and run `goregen`, this should open a terminal and output something like this:
+If you have proper driver installed, unzip and run `goregen`, this will open a terminal and output something like this:

 ```
 rkj@rkdeb:~/go/src/github.com/solar3s/goregen$ goregen